The full academic calendar is available at the Office of the University Registrar website.

 Tuition rates and fees for the upcoming semester can be found on Mason’s Office of Student Accounts website.

-If you would like to set up an appointment, please email the Schar School Graduate Admissions at email@example.com.
-Make sure to include your name and what program you're interested in, and someone will get back to you shortly.
+Schedule a one-on-one appointment with a member of the graduate admissions team directly.
 Please note that meetings are informational only.
 We do not conduct interviews.
 You may also browse our schedule of upcoming open houses and events.
 At these events, you will have the opportunity to meet with Admissions staff, program faculty, and current students.

 To begin your application, visit the Graduate Application page and click sign up.
 You will be prompted to enter your name and email address.
 Once you have done so, hit submit, and an email with your username and a link to create a password will be sent to you.
 Follow the prompts to create and confirm your new password.
 Your application portal will now be set up with the option to start a new application.